xcist/main/README.md

 For more information such as installation, examples, please visit: https://github.com/xcist/documentation/wiki

-Please consider citing our papers if this package is useful to your research/work:
+Please consider citing our papers if this package is useful to your research/work.
+A list of our publications is here: https://github.com/xcist/documentation/wiki/Publications-and-citing
-* XCIST – An Open Access X-ray/CT Simulation Toolkit: https://iopscience.iop.org/article/10.1088/1361-6560/ac9174
-* Development and tuning of models for accurate simulation of CT spatial resolution using CatSim: https://iopscience.iop.org/article/10.1088/1361-6560/ad2122